 While you can transfer points to different loyalty programs from airlines and hotels, you’ll be hard-pressed to find a domestic carrier on the list.
 Unless you’re headed to Qatar (maybe to check out World Cup 2022) or Singapore on your next vacation, you’ll likely be underwhelmed by the rewards transfer program.
 Citi’s ThankYou® Rewards Program only includes the following airlines:

-The annual fee of $95 is in line with competitors, but you need to spend around $800 per month to offset the fee.
+The annual fee is in line with competitors, but you need to spend around $800 per month to offset the fee.
 If you’re a light credit card user, considering a card without an annual fee may mean more rewards for you.